copsTvFan/cops-episode-guide/guide.md

   officer uses a stun gun when a drunken driver picks a fight.
 - (Miami, FL -- 9:03 PM Roll Call) Lt.
 Chip Landrau, Officer Ruben Lameira.
   (9:34 PM Man With a Knife Call).
+    - Appears to be a new segment.
 - (Pomona, CA -- 10:16 PM Man With a Gun Call) Corporal Joe Waltman, Lt.
 Larry Todd, K-9 Officer Mark Shannon.
+    - This is segment 1 of CP-543.

 ### CP-1532